DaoCloud/DaoCloud-docs/docs/en/docs/download/free/dce5-installer-v0.11.0.md

 # DCE 5.0 Community v0.11.0

-This page provides downloads for the offline installation package and verification files of DCE 5.0 Community.
+This page provides downloads for the offline package and checksum files of DCE 5.0 Community.

 [Return to Download Index](../index.md){ .md-button }
 [More Historical Versions](./dce5-installer-history.md){ .md-button }